swooshXE/steam-account-checker/README.md

-## This version is deprecated.
-Find a newer one at my discord: https://discord.gg/cJSh8ksxp6
-## Where I post other Steam tools.
+## This version is **DEPRECATED**.
+Find a newer one at my discord: https://discord.gg/cJSh8ksxp6 where I post other Steam tools.
 If that doesn't work, CONTACT ME VIA DISCORD: 𝙨𝙬𝙤𝙤𝙨𝙝#1673

+SAC v2 is being worked on!
+Join my discord above to receive new updates.

 # steam-account-checker v1